Les Papillons Blancs de Lille

 The event took place in several stages:

-On a logistical level
+To be considered on a logistical level

 The content of the presentation